backend-development/backend-development-textbook/source/caching.md

 "We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil" -- Donald Knuth

-This is a warning against making things worst by trying to "optimize" them.
+This is a warning against making things worse by trying to "optimize" them.
-It's not an "optimization" if you make things worst.
+It's not an "optimization" if you make things worse.
 So keep these things in the right order:

 1. Is there a performance problem?
 If not: stop. do not change your system.
 It is good enough.